sheacon/transformer_paper_presentation/README.md

 - The characterize the approach
 - Brief account of how the problem is addressed

+## NLP Historical Review
+- Other methods, their drawbacks
+- How they are still useful/computationally efficient for some tasks
+- Lead into how Transformers improves over that

 ## Architecture Overview
 - Formal psuedocode description
 - How differs from previous models (LSTM)